Geometric convergence bounds for Markov chains in Wasserstein distance based on generalized drift and contraction conditions: Generalized Drift and Contraction

-Corollary~\ref{cor:geometric} can be easily derived using the main theorem of this article, which will soon be stated.
+Corollary~\ref{cor:geometric} can be derived using the main theorem of this article, which will soon be stated.
 Results similar to Corollary~\ref{cor:geometric} have been derived in various contexts; see, e.g., \cite{butkovsky2014subgeometric} and \cite{durmus2015quantitative}.
-The most recent account is Theorem~20.4.5 of \cite{douc2018markov}, where the authors study Wasserstein-like divergences that are not necessary metrics, and establish geometric convergence under (what is essentially) $(A1)$ and $(A2)$ when $K \leq 1$. \pcite{douc2018markov} Theorem~20.4.5 does not provide a fully explicit convergence bound, although it seems possible to derive such a bound based on the proof of the said result.
-A fully computable geometric convergence bound is given in \cite{durmus2015quantitative} for the case that~$\psi$ is bounded and $K \leq 1$.
+The most recent account is Theorem~20.4.5 of \cite{douc2018markov}, where the authors establish geometric convergence under a condition akin to $(A1)$ along with $(A2)$ with $K \leq 1$. \pcite{douc2018markov} Theorem~20.4.5 does not provide a fully explicit convergence bound, although it is possible to derive such a bound based on the proof of said result, and it will resemble what is given in Corollary~\ref{cor:geometric}.
+A fully computable geometric convergence bound is given in \cite{durmus2015quantitative} for the case that $\psi=\varrho$,~$\varrho$ is bounded, and $K \leq 1$.
 The bound therein is similar to what is given in Corollary~\ref{cor:geometric}, albeit slightly looser, as shown in Section~\ref{app:compare} of the Appendix.